Protect The Fiduciaries Of Employee Benefit Plans

 Plan participants alleged that the fiduciaries of a 401k plan had failed to divest the plan of an investment option that was not keeping pace with the performance of a comparable index and resulted in poor returns.
 The participants sued the company for lost returns and legal costs.

-Custom Risk Management and Insurance Coverage at a Competitive Price
+Custom Insurance & Risk Management at a Competitive Price